smbct/smbct.github.io/_posts/2024-06-05-assembly-x86-series.markdown

 title:  A series on x86 assembly programming
 author: smbct
 date:   2023-05-15 10:00:00 +0200
-categories: assembly x86 programming low-level
+categories: programming low-level
 comments: true
 layout: post
+tags: assembly x86 programming low-level
 ---

 This is an announce that I am currently working on a series of posts about assembly programming.